Connor Ingram: Personal life

 Ingram was born in Saskatoon, Saskatchewan, but was raised in Imperial, Saskatchewan.
 His older brother, Bryce, played college baseball at Valley City State University.

-In 2021, it was revealed that Ingram had been living with undiagnosed obsessive-compulsive disorder and depression, which led him to suffer from alcoholism and being obsessed with the possibility of contamination.
-Ingram has said his fear of infection is the reason why he refuses to give high fives to fans hanging over the glass.
+In 2021, it was revealed that Ingram had been living with undiagnosed obsessive–compulsive disorder (OCD) and depression, which led him to suffer from alcoholism and being obsessed with the possibility of contamination.
+Ingram has said his fear of infection was the reason why he refused to give high fives to fans hanging over the glass.